raphaeleze/terraformPractice/README.md

 This repository serves as a workspace for practicing Terraform and managing infrastructure as code (IaC) using HashiCorp's Terraform tool.

+> [!IMPORTANT]
+> As the number of the folder increases   so does the complexity so make sure to read each folders ReadMe file

 ## Overview

 In this repository, you'll find various folders containing Terraform configurations (`*.tf`) along with associated files and modules.